 The application form

 Forms are not the most appreciated things in life, but iVisa simplified things easier for Ukrainian citizens.
 The form they provide is divided into three simple steps, and if you are in need of help, you can contact iVisa’s customer service.
 Expect that your call will be answered 24/7 and guide you through the process.

 The first step is very simple.
 Ukrainian citizens just need to insert basic information such as name, address, e-mail, passport info, date of birth, marital status, and so on.
 During this time, you are also required to choose the visa type and the processing time.

 The next step consists of revision and payment.
 The accurate disclosure of the information is crucial.
 Once your information is processed, you cannot make any corrections.
 Ukrainian citizens should make sure that you double-check every piece of information before submitting the application.

 The third step consists of a personal questionnaire and photo upload.
 You will be required to upload additional documents, but the amount depends on the case.
 Not all Ukrainian citizens need to upload the same amount.
 Not to worry, you will be instructed what you need to upload.
 Once you complete all three steps, just submit your application and wait for it to arrive in your e-mail inbox in the timeframe you chose.
 It is as simple as that.

-The document will allow Ukrainian citizens to stay in India for maximum 60 days with multiple entries, depending on the type.
+The document will allow Ukrainian citizens to stay in India for a maximum of 90 days Total with Multiple Entry, depending on the type.
 However, keep in mind that an India evisa can be used only if you use a designated point of entry.
 At the moment there are 25 airports and 5 seaports that accept such a document.
 A different point of entry requires a consular visa for which you need to visit the Indian embassy in your area.